wlillisdev/hangman/README.md

 1. Remove un-wanted import features in run.py file
 2. Add to requirements.txt file:-
 * pip3 freeze > requirements.txt
-* Commit and push changes to Github:
+* Commit and push all changes to Github:

 Next I Created an new account in Heroku, And the follows steps were done

-1. First we must create a new app to do this, click NEW in the top right corner and from the drop-down menu select Create a new APP.
+1. First I must create a new app to do this, click NEW in the top right corner and from the drop-down menu select Create a new APP.
 3. You must an app name, (hangman_wl)Heroku requires a unique name.
 4. Select the region Europe.
 5. Click on the Create App button.